DaniilIgnatev/ResearchProject/README.md

 UML VP Project describes the architecture of hardware and system functionality in general.

-VHDL modules folder includes word documents for each of Verilog modules in the Vivado project.
+HDL modules folder includes word documents for each of Verilog modules in the Vivado project.

 Registers.docx file documents memory-mapped interface of the controller.